bzminer/bzminer/README.md

     "http_address": "0.0.0.0", // address to listen on for http api

     "http_enabled": true, // set to false to disable http api

+    "disable_udp": false, // If true, the UDP service is disabled and this device will not show up in other instances of the BzMiner GUI

     "display_settings": { // advanced display settings